georgeAbouKhalil/salon/README.md

-# Salon
+# salon/barbershop
-salon beauty .
-HTML,CSS,JAVASCRIPT.WOW.MIN.JS
+salon/barbershop page.
+HTML,CSS,
+JAVASCRIPT, WOW
 A site of literature only FrontEnd